AstraZeneca COVID-19 vaccine shows promise in elderly, trial results by Christmas

 AstraZeneca AZN.L has signed several supply and manufacturing deals with companies and governments around the world.

-Reporting by Kate Kelland; Additional reporting by Alistair Smout; Editing by Matthew Lewis and Alexander Smith
+Reporting by Kate Kelland; Additional reporting by Alistair Smout; Editing by Matthew Lewis, Alexander Smith and Nick Macfie

 Our Standards: The Thomson Reuters Trust Principles.